 - Garnish: lime and Watermelon Sour Patch

-Check out the full post to learn how to make it!
+Get the full watermelon sour spritzer recipe here to learn how to make it!

 6. Watermelon Slice Jello Shots